 B.S., University of Illinois at Urbana-Champaign,

 Molecular and Integrative Physiology; DeBoer Undergraduate Research Award in Microbiology

 U.S. Patent & Trademark Office

-Developing and managing global patent portfolios for an industry-leading producer of flavors, fragrances, nutriceuticals, pest repellents, and pesticides.
+Developed and managed global patent portfolios for an industry-leading producer of flavors, fragrances, nutraceuticals, pest repellents, and pesticides.

 Co-author.
 Engineering Redox-Sensitive Linkers for Genetically Encoded FRET-Based Biosensors.
 Exp Biol Med (Maywood) 2008; 233(2):238-248.